lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline5.md

 #### Airflow Setup (Local Mac)

 In order to use the Airflow ecosystem, it takes more effort than Luigi setup.
 Let's share Lady H.'s notes.
-She has tried both docker setup and local setup on windows and Mac, but found the easiest way was to setup on Mac or Linux locally.
-Here's how did she run Airflow on her local Mac:
+She has tried both docker setup and local setup on Windows and Mac, but found the easiest way was to setup on Mac or Linux locally.
+Here's how did she got Airflow run on Mac:

-* To install airflow, just need to follow the steps [here][1]
+* To install Airflow, just need to follow the steps [here][1]
   * Better to take a note of which python version used by your Airflow, so that you can find its site packages later
 * After the installation succeeded, each time
-  * Just need to type `airflow standalone` thorugh your terminal, to start Airflow
+  * Just type `airflow standalone` through your terminal, to start Airflow
   * Then you can get access to http://localhost:8080/home, which is the interface of all the DAGs (workflows)
   * To create your own DAG
-    * Make sure you have defined AIRFLOW_HOME path during the installation stage, like this `export AIRFLOW_HOME=~/airflow`
+    * Make sure you have defined AIRFLOW_HOME during the installation stage, like this `export AIRFLOW_HOME=~/airflow`
-    * Find file `airflow.cfg` in your AIRFLOW_HOME folder, in this file, make sure to specify DAGs location like this `dags_folder = ~/airflow/dags`, this is where you will add new DAGs as .py files
+    * Find file `airflow.cfg` in your AIRFLOW_HOME folder, in this file, make sure to specify DAGs folder like this `dags_folder = ~/airflow/dags`, this is where you will add new DAGs as .py files
     * When creating your DAG in the .py file, make sure to define the `dag_id`, this will be the file name shown in the DAG list
-    * To check whether your DAG has been added to the DAG list, type `airflow dags list` through a terminal and you will see all the DAGs, to find DAGs through keywords, you can type `airflow dags list | grep [key_word]`
+    * To check whether your DAG has been added to the DAG list, type `airflow dags list` through a terminal and you will see all the DAGs.
+If you want to find DAGs through keywords, you can type `airflow dags list | grep [key_word]`

-For example, here're the listed searched DAGs:
+For example, Lady H. was trying to search for DAGs with "super" in their names:

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/dag_list.png" width="1149" height="48" />
 </p>

   * If your DAG isn't shown in the list
-    * Check whether all the imported packages were installed in the site packages of the python used by your airflow
+    * Check whether all the imported packages were installed in the site packages of the python used by your Airflow
     * Check whether there is any error shown at the top of http://localhost:8080/home, if so, fix it

 Once your DAG appeared in the list, you can run it through the localhost interface: